Generic Name: adalimumab (AY-da-LIM-ue-mab)

 - Humira may increase the risk of developing blood cancer (eg, leukemia, lymphoma) or other types of cancer.
 This may be fatal in some cases.
 Discuss any questions or concerns with your doctor.
 Tell your doctor if you have ever had cancer.
 Contact your doctor right away if you develop any unusual symptoms, such as unusual bruising, unusual lumps or swelling (eg, in your neck, armpit, or groin), night sweats, recurring fever, unusual tiredness or weakness, unexplained cough or shortness of breath, persistent unexplained itching, or unexplained weight loss.

-- New or worsening nervous system problems (eg, MS, optic neuritis, Guillain-BarrÃ© syndrome, seizures) have occurred with TNF blockers.
+- New or worsening nervous system problems (eg, MS, optic neuritis, Guillain-BarrÃ© syndrome) have occurred with TNF blockers.
 Tell your doctor if you have a condition that affects your nervous system.
 Discuss any questions or concerns with your doctor.

 - Some patients who use Humira have developed new or worsening psoriasis.
 Tell your doctor right away if you notice any new or worsening skin problems (eg, red, flaky, or itchy skin patches).